God wants to bless the lives of children who love and obey Him.

 Of course these were only dreams, but they greatly worried Pharoah.

-So with God's help, Joseph explained to Pharaoh that these dreams meant that
+With God's help, Joseph was able to explain to Pharaoh that these dreams

-there were to be seven years of plenty of crops.
-But, then there were
+meant that there were to be seven years of abundant crops.
+But then

-to be seven years of famine when nothing at all would grow!
-He then
+there were to be seven years of famine when nothing at all would grow!

-told Pharaoh that the right thing to do during the seven years of plenty was
+He then told Pharaoh that the right thing to do during the seven years of

-to store away all the grain and food they possibly could.
-Then
+plenty was to store away all the grain and food they possibly could.

-everybody would have enough to eat during the seven years when nothing would
+Then there would be enough for everybody to eat during the seven years when

-Pharaoh was delighted that Joseph could explain the dreams for him, because
+Pharaoh was delighted that Joseph could explain the dreams for him, and

 knowing in advance about these seven good years, they could take Joseph's